Openwide-Ingenierie/meta-mcuxpresso/README.md

 application development with NXP's microcontrollers based on Arm Cortex-M cores and derivatives.

-Also, this layer provides support for:
-- FreeRTOS
-- RPMsg Lite

 ## Dependencies

 A gcc-arm-none-eabi toolchain is required to build the SDK.
 The toolchain